rusefi/rusefi/firmware/controllers/trigger/decoders/readme.md

 It's useful to un-comments *AllTriggersFixture* line in unit_tests/main.cpp

 It's useful to add setVerboseTrigger(true) into unit tests while troubleshooting fresh trigger code

+## Sometimes you better add a unit test

+See unit_tests/tests/trigger/resources for logic analyzer files we test against